Research Interests

 Neutrophil recruitment

-Neutrophil recruitment infographic
+Neutrophil recruitment infographic illustration

 Neutrophils (polymorphonuclear cells or granulocytes) are the most abundant leukocyte in the circulation of humans and in the tissue during acute inflammation.
 Neutrophil recruitment from the blood into sites of inflammation and infection is mediated by various adhesion molecules, chemokines, and products from invading microorganisms.
 Neutrophils remove bacteria by phagocytosis, and will eventually undergo programmed cell death (apoptosis), and are removed from sites of inflammation by macrophages.